vmware-tanzu/tanzu-dev-portal/content/blog/declarative-deployments-kubernetes.md

 ---
-title: "Declarative Deployments in Kubernetes: What Options Do I Have?"
-description: >
-    Compare various options for declarative deployment of microservices in Kubernetes.
 date: 2020-07-30
-topics:
+description: 'Compare various options for declarative deployment of microservices in Kubernetes.

+  '
+lastmod: '2020-09-22'
+patterns:
-- Kubernetes
+- Deployment
 tags:
 - Kubernetes
-patterns:
-- Deployment
-# Author(s)
 team:
 - Dan Dobrin
+title: 'Declarative Deployments in Kubernetes: What Options Do I Have?'
+topics:
+- Kubernetes
 ---

 Your cloud-native application has been designed, built, and tested locally, and now you're taking the next step: deployment to Kubernetes.